reform-org/reform_discovery/README.md

 ## Installation
 Install with `npm install`
-Then run `npm run db:init` to create the database tables.
-This command will drop all existing tables.

 ## User managment
 Create users with running `npm run user:add` and provide username and password as you are prompted.
 This is an intermediate Solution until the SSO is working with the discovery server.